-All students pursuing a research project in UF's Herbert Wertheim College of Engineering must enroll in EGN 4912 with the section number specific to the student's department.
-Students who are in exploratory engineering or non-engineering colleges who are doing research within the Herbert Wertheim College of Engineering must see the Undergraduate Research Coordinator in 203 Weil Hall to register for the college section.

-Students doing research with faculty on the UF campus should not be volunteers because of liability and accountability concerns.
+All students pursuing a research project in UF's College of Engineering must enroll in EGN 4912 with the section number specific to the faculty advisor's department or to the College of Engineering (for those students pursuing research in a department outside of the College of Engineering).
+UF undergraduate students doing research with faculty on the UF campus should not be volunteers (unpaid, unregistered) because of liability and accountability concerns.
+If you are pursuing research in a laboratory of a faculty member who is not in the College of Engineering, please go to the College of Engineering Academic Advising Office in 204 Weil Hall to register in the college section.